pylayers/pylayers/doc/notebook/1-GIS/Layout.rst

 ``pt`` the array of points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-point coordinates are stored in two places :
+The point coordinates are stored in two different places (which in
+principle is a bad thing to do !).

 ::